 Our Work With Charities

-In bringing a new music therapy service to Bristol we have several goals that we wanted to fulfil; aspects of the work we do that we feel strongly about upholding.
-We want to interact meaningfully with the communities in and around Bristol, as well as provide more access to arts and music therapy interventions to as many people as possible, with as few barriers to entry as possible.
+In bringing a music therapy service to Bristol we have several goals that we want to fulfil.
+We want to interact meaningfully with the communities in and around Bristol, as well as provide more access to arts and music therapy interventions with as few barriers to entry as possible.
 In working with local charities, we hope to meet these aims.

 In 2024 Bristol Autism Support (BAS) & Bristol Music Therapy (BMT) teamed up to provide group taster sessions and a group music therapy project for Bristol Autism Support service users.